 If you are searching for the real South America, it doesn’t get better than the highlights of Bolivia.
-As the continent’s most indigenous country, Bolivian street-life explodes with South American flavour; an indigenous culture which is alive and well, ancient relics, well preserved colonial cities and modern Latino vibes.
+As the continent’s most indigenous country, Bolivian street life explodes with South American flavour; an indigenous culture which is alive and well, ancient relics, well-preserved colonial cities and modern Latino vibes.

 Salar de Uyuni

-A 2-3 day trip here is a must do for your Bolivian itinerary.
+A 2-3 day trip here is a must-do for your Bolivian itinerary.
 Food and accommodation is usually included, but be warned that accommodation on a standard tour is in basic stone lodges and temperatures can get below zero at night during the winter months (June-September) so warm clothes are a must!

-With a location as jaw dropping as Rio and a culture arguably richer than most Latino cities, Bolivia’s de facto capital is the beating heart of the Andean nations.
+With a location as jaw-dropping as Rio and a culture arguably richer than most Latino cities, Bolivia’s de facto capital is the beating heart of the Andean nations.
 Spend time wandering through the cobbled alleys, up and down the hilly streets wondering at the beautiful colonial buildings and churches while all the time watching the local life unfold.

 Take a ride on the world’s highest and longest urban cable car, “Mi Teleferico”.
 The views from the cable car platform in El Alto are nothing short of spectacular.
-The sprawling city of La Paz climbs the sides of a giant natural bowl and snow-capped peak of Mount Illimani loom on the horizon.
+The sprawling city of La Paz climbs the sides of a giant natural bowl and the snow-capped peak of Mount Illimani looms on the horizon.